Tilman Enss | Teaching — Theory of Ultracold Atoms

 Dates and Location

-Please register for the course at this URL for lecture materials and for taking part in the exam; you may unregister yourself before January 29.
+Please register for the course to access lecture materials and for taking part in the exam; you may unregister yourself before June 30.

 - Quantum Mechanics (PTP4)